celsasser/isay/readme.md

 # Mouse

 ## Overview
-`mouse` is a shell command that supports and runs a JavaScript like scripting language. `mouse` offers an alternate means of interacting with your environment within your shell.
+_Mouse_ is a shell command that supports and runs a JavaScript like scripting language.
+"So what!", you say.
+"Do we really need another scripting language!?"
+No, we probably don't.
+But _mouse_ is not trying to muscle into the sea full of scripting languages.
+Rather _mouse_ is designed to offer an alternate means of scripting within your shell.
 A sort of shell in a shell, extending it and (hopefully) allowing one to easily accomplish tasks that some may consider cumbersome via the shell.
-The language itself takes a _functional_ approach which may appeal to those who are fond of a more functional approach to programming.
+The language itself takes a _functional_ approach to scripting:

+* all functions take a single input (with small exceptions for array iteration, mapping and reduction) and return a single output.
+* there is no state in its purest sense, but we do not strictly enforce this nor do we want to.
+* all functions are lambdas.

- In addition to being a simple, pared down to basics language, `mouse` also benefits from built-in support for popular file formats such as JSON, YAML, CVS (and midi).
+ In addition to being a simple, pared down to basics language, _mouse_ also benefits from built-in support for popular file formats such as JSON, YAML, CVS (and MIDI).
 Not only does it support loading, parsing and saving but also manipulation.
-But it's not limited to working with any single file type and is perfectly comfortable with loading, manipulating and saving any portal that my be treated as a file.
+But it's not limited to working with any single file type and is perfectly comfortable with loading, manipulating and saving any source that my be treated as a file.

+## Requirements
+Mouse is a NodeJS application.
+It is recommended that you use version >= `10.14.2` or greater as we are able to take advantage of support that was introduced for function compilation (version 10). `10.14.2` includes a fix for bugs within function compilation.
+It will run otherwise and likely be fine for normal tasks.
+But performance will suffer should you perform a large amount of iteration.
+One such example is [text-count-characters-raven.js](./examples/text-count-characters-raven.js)

 ## Getting started
-Pull `mouse` down and stick him somewhere.
+Pull _mouse_ down and stick him somewhere.
 Being a NodeJS app he will need to live within a folder.
 This can be any location of your chosing but if you end up liking it you may want to make sure it is in your path.

 Quick start - in a terminal `cd` to someplace you would like for it to live and:
 ```